Filoimea Telito

+Sir Filoimea Telito (19 March 1945 – 11 July 2011) was a Tuvaluan politician and religious figure who served as the governor-general of Tuvalu from 2005 to 2010, and also served as the president of the Church of Tuvalu until his death.

 Background

+Born on the Vaitupu atoll on 19 March 1945, he attended Elisefou (New Ellice) primary school, and later attended King George V Secondary School in Tarawa, Kiribati.

-He served as principal of the Motufoua Secondary School on Vaitupu island, and was a pastor in the Church of Tuvalu (Ekalesia Klisiano Tuvalu), of which he eventually became the president, a position which he held until his death.
+He served as principal of the Motufoua Secondary School on Vaitupu, and was a pastor in the Church of Tuvalu (Ekalesia Klisiano Tuvalu), of which he eventually became the president, a position which he held until his death.
 In the 1997 New Year Honours, Telito was appointed a Member of the Order of the British Empire (MBE) for "community and public services, especially to education."

 Governor-General of Tuvalu

 On 15 April 2005 he took office as Governor-General of Tuvalu as the representative of Elizabeth II, Queen of Tuvalu.
 He stepped down in 2010.
 In January 2007, Telito was made a Knight Grand Cross of Order of Saint Michael and Saint George (GCMG) by Queen Elizabeth II.
 Herewith he resumed the practice by Governors-General of Tuvalu of accepting a knighthood, a practice discontinued on a personal basis by his predecessor to that office, Faimalaga Luka.

 Death

 He died on 11 July 2011 of a heart attack, and was buried in Funafuti three days later.
 All government activity ceased on the day of the funeral, in a sign of respect.